gedeschaines/robotics-toolbox-python/README.md

 8) Removed insidious leading tabs and unnecessary terminating semi-colons from executable statements when encountered during code editing.

-Although this effort is conducted on an Ubuntu 14.04 x86_64 Linux system with the Python, NumPy, Matplotlib and Octave versions identified below, the updated RTB for Python should work on non-Linux systems which support Python 2 or 3, and SciPy.
+Although this effort was primarily conducted on an Ubuntu 14.04 x86_64 Linux system with the Python, NumPy, Matplotlib and Octave versions identified below, the updated RTB for Python should work on non-Linux systems which support Python 2 or 3, and SciPy.
 * Python 2.7.6,  IPython 1.2.1, NumPy 1.8.2,  Matplotlib 1.3.1
 * Python 2.7.6,  IPython 5.2.2, NumPy 1.12.0, Matplotlib 1.3.1
 * Python 2.7.13, IPython 5.3.0, NumPy 1.11.3, Matplotlib 1.5.1